genezeiniss/formula-one-betting/README.md

 This RESTful service allows users to:
 - List Formula 1 events (with filtering)
-- Place a bet on a driver for a specific event
+- Place a bet on a driver for a specific event (TBD)
-- Simulate event outcomes and update bet results
+- Simulate event outcomes and update bet results (TBD)

 > Events and driver data are retrieved from the open-source API: [https://openf1.org](https://openf1.org)